natashaclerkin/bia-MS3/README.md

 ### External Users

 As a new user, I would like to:
-- View a visually clean and appealing homepage so that I can instantly understand the purpose of the site and navigate it's offering easily.
+- View a visually clean and appealing homepage so that I can instantly understand the purpose of the site and navigate its offering easily.
 - Access the site from any mobile, tablet or desktop devices so that I can have an equally enjoyable experience regardless of the selected device/platform.
 - Register a profile easily without the requirement to provide a lot of info so that I can join the community and add my own recipes.
 - View content without requiring to register so that I can quickly locate a specific recipe.